XRPLF/xrpl-dev-portal/docs/infrastructure/configuration/peering/use-a-peer-reservation.md

 If you have already configured your server with a permanent node key pair value, you can skip ahead to [step 2: Communicate your node public key to the peer's admin](#2-communicate-the-stock-servers-node-public-key).
 (For example, setting up a permanent node key pair for each server is part of the process of [setting up a server cluster](cluster-rippled-servers.md).)

-**Tip:** Setting up a permanent node key pair is optional, but makes it easier to keep the peer reservation set up if you need to erase your server's databases or move to a new machine.
-If you don't want to set up a permanent node key pair, you can use your server's automatically-generated node public key as reported in the `pubkey_node` field of the [server_info method][] response.
+{% admonition type="success" name="Tip" %}Setting up a permanent node key pair is optional, but makes it easier to keep the peer reservation set up if you need to erase your server's databases or move to a new machine.
+If you don't want to set up a permanent node key pair, you can use your server's automatically-generated node public key as reported in the `pubkey_node` field of the [server_info method][] response.{% /admonition %}

 1. Generate a new, random key pair using the [validation_create method][].
 (Omit the `secret` value.)